eclipse-opendut/opendut/.ci/deploy/localenv/Readme.md

 ### Modify /etc/hosts

 Add the following lines to the `/etc/hosts` file on the host system to access the services from the intranet.
-Substitute the IP address with the of the host system when the ports are exposed.
 ```shell
 192.168.56.9 opendut.local
 192.168.56.9 auth.opendut.local